makingsounds/sounds/README.md

 3. Speak into your computer's microphone (usually a small hole in the body of the computer) and state your podcast's `tag line`.
 4. Click the `stop` button (indicated by a black square) and the software will stop recording.
-5. Click the `play` botton (indicated by a green triangle) and the software will play back your recording.
+5. Click the `play` button (indicated by a green triangle) and the software will play back your recording.
 ```